trulsthirud/pdfs/README.md

 1. Add markdown-file to src-directory with extension .md
 2. run make
-3. The generated pdf is output in the out-directory
+3. The generated PDF is output in the out-directory

 ## Prerequisites